lensapp/lens/docs/contributing/documentation.md

 2. One of the maintainers will assign the issue for you.
 3. You can start working on the issue.
 Once done, simply submit a pull request.

-## Requirements for Documentation Pull Requests
+## Requirements for documentation pull requests

 When you create a new pull request, we expect some requirements to be met.